QuTech-Delft/qtt/README.md

 ## Testing

-Unit tests for the qtt packages are contained in the subdirectory `tests` and as test functions (`test_*`) in the code.
-To run the tests you can run one of the following commands
+Tests for the qtt packages are contained in the subdirectory `tests` and as test functions (`test_*`) in the code.
+In order to run the tests you can use the following command from the command-line
 ```
-> python qtt/test.py
+> pytest
-> nosetests  -v -c ./nose.cfg -m "^test_*" qtt/
 ```

 ## License